via Homebrew

 Top-like interface for monitoring Docker and runC container metrics in real-time

-ctop is a terminal-based container monitoring tool that provides a top-like interface for viewing real-time metrics of running containers.
-It displays CPU, memory, network I/O, and block I/O statistics in a condensed grid view, allowing users to monitor multiple containers simultaneously.
-The tool includes interactive features such as filtering containers, sorting by different metrics, and opening detailed single-container views for deeper inspection.
+ctop is a terminal-based monitoring tool that provides a top-like interface for viewing container metrics in real-time.
+It displays CPU, memory, network, and block I/O statistics for multiple running containers in a condensed grid view, similar to how htop shows system processes.
+The tool includes built-in support for Docker and runC containers, with connectors for other container systems planned for future releases.

 # via Homebrew